seleneservigon/seleneservigon/README.md

 </p>

 ## 🚀 About Me
-I'm Business Student passionate in data analyst to help businesses make sense of their data.
+I'm Business Student from Chiclayo, Perú!
+Passionate on data analyst to help businesses make sense of their data.
 I enjoy transforming complex, messy datasets into clear stories and actionable insights.
+I love the "aha!" moment when data reveals something new and useful.

 My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.

 When I'm not working with data, I enjoy creating content and do some hiking around Lima.
-I love the "aha!" moment when data reveals something new and useful.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://seleneservigon.github.io/)